javonharper/Tomb-The-Roguelike/README.txt

 Tomb is a roguelike written in C++ using the libtcod library.

 Playing Tomb:
 Tomb should be built before it is ran.
-In the terminal, run the command
+At command line, type in the command

 make run

 Afterwards, you can run the command ./tomb or double click the executable file to start the game.

 Developing Tomb:
-This repository comes with the code::blocks project files I'm using to write Tomb.
+This repository comes with the code::blocks project files I'm using to develop Tomb.
 Alternatively, there is a makefile that cleans, builds, and runs the project.

 Acknowlegements: